 Wherever it occurs in the Old Testament, the phrase “sabbaths, new moons, and feasts” always has reference to the official sacrifices to be offered on those days in behalf of the covenant nation, and never refers to individual observance of those days.
 As such, the phrase points clearly to Christ, the Prince of Israel who offered himself as the sacrifice to atone for the sins of his people once for all.

 Conclusion.
-We can only conclude that for Paul, "feast, new moon, and sabbath" meant those same official sacrifices the phrase denotes in the Old Testament usage.
+We can only conclude that for Paul, “feast, new moon, and sabbath” meant those same official sacrifices the phrase denotes in the Old Testament usage.
 There is nothing in the phrase to require us to understand that Paul meant to abrogate the Fourth Commandment for Christians.
-What Paul did."
-They were God-given for that purpose and thus permissible at least for Christians, but were no longer required since the reality had come.
+What Paul did mean was that the support of the temple sacrifices by Christians was a matter of indifference (“Let no man judge” applies both ways).
+These sacrifices were part of a “shadow” whose “body is Christ’s.”
+They were God-given for that purpose and thus permissible at least for Christians, but were no longer required, since the reality had come.

 This interpretation parallels quite closely the import of Hebrews 10 where similar language about the “shadow” is found, and where the context demands that “shadow” be understood in terms of Old Testament sacrifices.

-Romans 14:5, 6, if read in isolation, might suggest that Paul is abrogating all distinctions between days of any sort whatever.
-Against this must be placed Paul's positive command to distinguish the first day of the week for purposes of worship in the matter of offerings (1 Corinthians 16:2).
-However free one is to observe or not observe days in general, the first day of the week remains distinguished from the others in Paul's teaching.
+Romans 14:5–6, if read in isolation, might suggest that Paul is abrogating all distinctions between days of any sort whatever.
+Against this must be placed Paul’s positive command to distinguish the first day of the week for purposes of worship in the matter of offerings (1 Cor.
+16:2).
+However free one is to observe or not observe days in general, the first day of the week remains distinguished from the others in Paul’s teaching.